mtiepelt/mtiepelt.github.io/Pages/AboutMe.md

 # About Me

+Currently, I am a postdoctoral-fellow at NTT Social Informatics Laboratory in Tokyo, Japan.
+If I ever get a website there, I will link it here too... ;)

-Currently I am a [researcher](https://crypto.iti.kit.edu/english/staff_marcel_tiepelt.php) at the  of the [KASTEL Cryptography and Research Group](https://crypto.iti.kit.edu/english/index.php).
+In 2025, I completed my Dissertation while being a [researcher and teacher](https://crypto.iti.kit.edu/english/staff_marcel_tiepelt.php) at the  of the [KASTEL Cryptography and Research Group](https://crypto.iti.kit.edu/english/index.php).

 My research interest are crypt-analysis, post-quantum cryptography and quantum-annoying PAKEs.